zuugle-services/wp-diana-widget/README.txt

 ## Features

-* **Gutenberg Block Integration:** Easily add the Diana Widget to any page or post using a dedicated block.
+* **Gutenberg Block Integration:** Easily add the Diana GreenConnect Widget to any page or post using a dedicated block.
 * **Secure API Credential Management:** Store your Zuugle Services Client ID and Client Secret securely in WordPress settings.
 API tokens are fetched and handled server-side.
 * **Customizable Activity Parameters:** For each block instance, you can configure:
 	* Activity Name and Type